ctp-eos/ctp-eos/README.md

 We can call 'C-domain' can be **thought** of as the pathway, conduit, or 'portal' into one's own Higher Genius!

-The study, **Conscoius Effort(s)** or *C-effort(s)* and application of this CTPSci Science our mind(s) - provides access to a new untapped higher domain consciousness that already exists within EACH of us!
+The study, **Conscious Effort(s)** or *C-effort(s)* and application of this CTPSci Science our mind(s) *(this journey inward will require time, application, practice, and EFFORTS)* - the CTPSci Sciences provides access to a new untapped higher domain consciousness that already exists within EACH of us!
 Our TRUE ***C-spiritual Higher Intelligence!***